Ajeet2007/find-email-addresses/README.txt

-# find-email-addresses
+# find-email-addresses here
 Website scrapper for email addresses in Python
-Steps to install FindEmailAddresses.py
+Steps to install FindEmailAddresses.py is below the folllowing steps

 1. Make sure you install python 2.7, this is developed on a machine running Python 2.7